The-FinAI/CALM/README.md

 We finally collect nine datasets for these tasks, including three credit scoring datasets, two fraud detection datasets, two financial distress identification datasets, and two claim analysis datasets.
 Among them, three original datasets (Australia, Credit Card Fraud, PortoSeguro) have been processed into meaningless symbols.
 For those datasets with a large amount, we sample them based on the label distribution for our data collection.
-All of these original datasets are open-source, which have been widely used and validated by the existing works.
+All of these original datasets are open-source and have been widely used and validated by the existing works.

 ![Image](./data.png)